BorysShulyak/storybook-utils/CONTRIBUTING.md

-# Contributing to Storybook Visual Regression
+# Contributing to Strapi Plugin Field Formula
 Thank you for taking an interest in contributing!
 We appreciate you! 🫶🏽

 Below are the guidelines on how to help in the best possible way.